 The Student Growth Percentile (SGP) model answers the question “What is the percentile rank of a student’s current score compared to students with similar score histories?”
 The model describes how well a student performed, relative to peers with similar score histories.

 Similar to the Projection model and the Conditional Score Average model, the SGP model can be used to predict how much students will grow and describes the level of growth that occurred.
 The SGP model is flexible because multiple prior test scores can be used as inputs.
 The model lets users examine how much future performance varies for different percentile levels.
 Many states and school systems use the SGP model for describing student growth, predicting future test scores, and as the basis for examining differences in growth across student groups.

-The SGP model supported here can be used to predict student’s future scores, at specific percentile levels, relative to their peers with similar score histories.
+For ACT assessments other than ACT Aspire, SGP models supported below can be used to predict student’s future scores, at specific percentile levels, relative to their peers with similar score histories.
 The percentile levels we include are the 10th, 25th, 50th, 75th, and 90th.
 For example, suppose a student took the ACT Plan assessment in the fall of 10th grade and will take the ACT QualityCore Algebra 2 end-of-course test in spring of 10th grade (8 months after the ACT Plan test).
 The student’s ACT Plan scores were 16 (English), 17 (Mathematics), 15 (Reading), and 19 (Science).
 His predicted ACT QualityCore Algebra 2 scores are:

 - 141 if he performs at the 10th percentile relative to students with similar ACT Plan scores